aetperf/aetperf.github.io/_posts/2023-08-16-Performing-sentence-embedding-locally-WIP.md

 1 directory, 12 files
 ```

-We are now ready to transform our first sentence:
+We are now ready to encode our first sentence:

 ```python
 emb = model.encode("It’s not an easy thing to meet your maker", normalize_embeddings=True)